Demmythetechie/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 3:
 Task 4: This program prints number  1 - 9 skipping 2 and 4.
 Task 5: This program prints number 1 - 14 x10.
+Task 6: This program prints underscore based on the argument in the function.